What do you really want in your life?

 We say that we feel a certain way because of something that’s happening outside of us: other people and what they do or don’t do, the past/our past experiences, events that are happening or not happening.

 We are persuaded that the reason for what we are feeling is out there, outside of our control.
+But that’s not true.

-However, every feeling is created in our mind, by the thoughts we are thinking.
+Every feeling is created in our mind, by the thoughts we are thinking.

 Feeling better or happy is completely within our control!